 Pawsitive Teams Service Dog

-PT guarantees that decisions regarding placement are made without prejudice to all persons regardless of race, color, creed, national origin, age, religion, sex, sexual orientation, veteran status, financial or marital status or disability.
+Pawsitive Teams guarantees that decisions regarding placement are made without prejudice to all persons regardless of race, color, creed, national origin, age, religion, sex, sexual orientation, veteran status, financial status, marital status, or disability.

-Before completing the pre-application form, make sure all of the questions that are listed below are YES answers in order to qualify for Service Dog placement:
+Before completing the pre-application, make sure you can answer YES to all of the following questions in order to qualify for a Service Dog placement: